IgorKerstges/MyNetmaker/README.md

 ### Take care of some last bits and pieces

-The last four lines follow similar steps as explained in the [https://docs.netmaker.org/quick-start.html](Quick start guide of the Netmaker docs).
+The last four lines follow similar steps as explained in the [Quick start guide of the Netmaker docs](https://docs.netmaker.org/quick-start.html).

 :memo: Although the exact same information needs to be feeded into the sed commands, please be aware that the lines below are slightly modified to reference the correct path-to-file